Mohd-3/CodeRetriever/README.md

 python3 main.py
 ```

-If you want to use this in your existing project, copy `retriever.py` to your project's directory and use it as the following:
+Alternatively, If you want to use this in your existing project, copy `retriever.py` to your project's directory and use it as the following:

 ```python
 from retriever import Retriever